-CSL-6050 Laboratory Experience II: Treatment Modalities 3 credits
+CSL-6050 LABORATORY EXPERIENCE II: TREATMENT MODALITIES

 Prerequisite: CSL-5010, CSL-5030

 In this course, students build on and extend skills developed in CSL-5030.
 Practice and training is given in a variety of treatment modalities, and applied to a diverse range of client situations and presenting issues.
 Students are encouraged to apply treatment modalities appropriate to the therapeutic context.